 Here, we take an in depth look inside cannabis flower itself, breaking down your favorite buds to understand what makes them tick.
 Specifically, we will focus on cannabis terpenes.
 These oil compounds inside cannabis flower produce the plant’s aromatic elements, like smell and taste.

 Terpenes concern more than good scent, however.
 When imbibed, cannabis terpenes inform how your body experiences cannabis.
 Terpenes intermingle with chemicals like THC and CBD, allowing them to produce medical marijuana’s well known effects through a phenomenon known as the entourage effect.

-Cannabis’ psychoactive and non psychoactive effects occur when cannabis chemicals interact with your body’s endocannabinoid system, or ECS.
+Cannabis’ psychoactive effects occur when cannabis chemicals interact with your body’s endocannabinoid system, or ECS.
 This system plays a vital role in how your body regulates itself during processes like your mood, hunger, pain sensation, and memory.

 You can find ECS receptors all across the human body.
 When cannabis chemicals, like THC or CBD, bind to these receptors, they inform your body’s regulatory processes in a unique way, creating what is known as cannabis’ “high.”
 Terpenes play a big role in this process.

 First, terpene oils within cannabis help important chemicals like THC reach the surface of buds.